gree/unity-webview/README.md

 ### Android

+#### File Input Field

-*NOTE: The current implementation for Android utilizes Android Fragment for enabling the file input field after https://github.com/gree/unity-webview/commit/a1a2a89d2d0ced366faed9db308ccf4f689a7278 and may cause new issues that were not found before.
-If you don't need the file input field, you can install `dist/unity-webview-nofragment.unitypackage` or `dist/unity-webview-nofragment.zip` for selecting the variant without Fragment.*
+The current implementation for Android utilizes Android Fragment for enabling the file input field `<input type="file">` since https://github.com/gree/unity-webview/commit/a1a2a89d2d0ced366faed9db308ccf4f689a7278 and may cause new issues that were not found before.
+If you don't need the file input field, you can install `dist/unity-webview-nofragment.unitypackage` or `dist/unity-webview-nofragment.zip` for selecting the variant without Fragment.

+If you utilize the default one and want to enable the file input field, you also have to set one of the following permissions since https://github.com/gree/unity-webview/pull/655 .

+* `android.permission.READ_EXTERNAL_STORAGE`
+* `android.permission.WRITE_EXTERNAL_STORAGE`
+* `android.permission.CAMERA`

+You can set `android.permission.WRITE_EXTERNAL_STORAGE` by setting `Player Settings/Other Settings/Write Permission` to `External (SDCard)`.
+You can set `android.permission.CAMERA` by defining `UNITYWEBVIEW_ANDROID_ENABLE_CAMERA` (cf. [Camera/Audio Permission/Feature](#cameraaudio-permissionfeature)).

 #### hardwareAccelerated